 The goal of this platform is to provide a place to promote and find safe cycling or skating events year round within the city of Portland, Oregon and surrounding communities.
 Along with this, we expect those that utilize this platform ensure that the rides and events promoted here are welcoming and safe for everyone involved so we expect basic rules to be followed by organizers and attendees.

 This page covers basic conduct rules expected to be followed for rides that utilize this calendar.
-These are all common rules for a lot of community rides historically but it’s important to have a framework that rides promoted here fit into to ensure no surprises for attendees.
-Rides or events that intentionally break, or repeatedly fail to enforce these expectations are subject to removal from this platform.
-Riders or participants that break these rules may be dropped from rides and excluded from future events.
+These are all common rules but it’s important to have a framework that rides promoted here fit into to ensure no surprises for attendees.
+Ride organizers, rides, or events that intentionally break, or repeatedly fail to enforce these expectations are subject to removal from this platform.
+Riders, or participants that break these rules may be excluded from the platform, rides, and future events.
 Please report any concerns to safe@pdxbikes365.com.

 At the end of the day, this is about having fun doing something we love, and we all share this wonderful city and have the responsibility to be kind to ourselves and each other.